MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

     "model": "GGNN",                           # <-- which model to use (GGNN is the default, but showing it here to be explicit)
     "sample_every": 2,                         # <-- how often you want to sample/evaluate your model during training (for larger datasets, we recommend sampling more often)
     "init_lr": 1e-4,                           # <-- tune the initial learning rate if needed
-    "min_rel_lr": 5e-2,                        # <-- tune the minimum relative learning rate if needed
-    "lrdf": 0.9999,                            # <-- recommend not to tune the learning rate decay factor "lrdi": 100,                               # <-- tune the learning rate decay interval if needed "epochs": 100,                             # <-- how many epochs you want to train for (you can experiment with this) "batch_size": 1000,                        # <-- tune the batch size if needed "block_size": 100000,                      # <-- tune the block size if needed
+    "epochs": 100,                             # <-- how many epochs you want to train for (you can experiment with this) "batch_size": 1000,                        # <-- tune the batch size if needed "block_size": 100000,                      # <-- tune the block size if needed